rxuglr/android_huawei_leland/README.md

-once again i have no idea if this works or no. I dont remember for which lineage version i made this..
+once again i have no fucking idea if this works or no. I dont remember for which lineage version i made this..
 I guess 18.1?
 Feel free to do whatever you want
 # Honor 9 Lite Device Tree

 Basic         |Spec Sheet